-Current anti-virus software

-Word processing: Microsoft Word 97 or later Internet: Internet Explorer, Firefox, Safari (Macs)

-PDF reader: Adobe Acrobat Reader
+Current anti-virus software Word processing: Microsoft Word 97 or later Internet: Internet Explorer, Safari (Macs) PDF reader: Adobe Acrobat Reader

-All students in the Toronto Doctor of Ministry program must obtain a utorid and a utoronto email account.
-NOTE Communication with students will be only through the utoronto email account.
+Note: All students in the Doctor of Ministry program must obtain both an UTORid and utoronto email account.
+Communication with students will occur only through their utoronto email account.

-1.4 Program Requirements
+1.5 Program Requirements

-- Full participation is expected in the Orientation process at the beginning of the program prior to the first academic year of study, normally in April-May. - 2.
+- 1. Full participation is expected in the Orientation process at the beginning of the program prior to the first academic year of study, normally in April-May. - 2.
 Active participation in the Collaborative Learning Group for at least three years, including the online component of the program, which consists of regular, ongoing collaboration throughout the academic year. - 3.
-The establishment and active participation of the Ministry Base Group for at least three years - 4.
-Successful completion of all core seminars and academic coursework, development and approval of an Individual Learning Plan (ILP), a comprehensive paper and oral exam, a thesis proposal and oral exam.

-- 5. The student will be expected to research and write a DMin thesis and to participate in a final oral examination.
-Normally, the DMin thesis will be examined on the TST campus.
+The establishment and active participation of the Ministry Base Group for at least three years - Successful completion of all core seminars and academic coursework, development and approval of an Individual Learning Plan (ILP), a comprehensive paper and oral exam, a thesis proposal and oral exam. - 5.
+The student will be expected to research and write a D.Min thesis and to participate in a final oral examination.
+Normally, the D.Min thesis will be examined on the TST campus.
 Exceptions may be made under certain circumstances.
-Students are responsible for the cost of their own travel, accommodation and meals. - 6.
-No languages other than English are required for entrance into the Program or as part of the Program requirements.
-DMin students are, however, encouraged to make use of materials related to their work in languages other than English and, should their thesis proposal require it, they may be asked to demonstrate competency in other languages.
+Students are responsible for the cost of their own travel, accommodation and meals.

+6. No languages other than English are required for entrance into the Program or as part of the Program requirements.
+D.Min students are, however, encouraged to make use of materials related to their work in languages other than English and, should their thesis proposal require it, they may be asked to demonstrate competency in other languages.

-1.5 General Overview of the Program
+1.6 General Overview of the Program

-To achieve its goal of crafting a higher level of excellence and competence among those engaged in the practice of ministry, the DMin program has ten essential components.
-These components have been established to facilitate intellectual and professional development and are outlined in Section III of the DMin handbook.
-Two key elements include: supervision and evaluation by faculty, together with the DMin Director, the DMin Program Committee and the Advanced Degree Council, as well as, an ongoing self, peer and ministry-based evaluation.
+To achieve its goal of crafting a higher level of excellence and competence among those engaged in the practice of ministry, the D.Min program has ten essential components.
+These components have been established to facilitate intellectual and professional development and are outlined in Section III of the D.Min handbook.
+Two key elements include: supervision and evaluation by faculty, together with the D.Min Director, the D.Min Program Committee, the Centre for the Study of Ministry (CSM), and the Advanced Degree Council (ADC) of TST, as well as, an ongoing self, peer, and ministry-based evaluation.

-The DMin Program provides various kinds of learning and evaluation that are self-directed, communal, interdisciplinary, and integrative in nature.
-These experiences aim to help students achieve a high level of competence in their practice of ministry and to equip them to propose and carry out the DMin Thesis.
-The components of the DMin program integral to achieving these goals include: 1) the Collaborative Learning Group (which is engaged both on-campus during the summer residential and online throughout the academic year); 2) an Individual Learning Plan (ILP); 3) a Ministry Base Group (MBG); 3) a College Advisor; 4) a Comprehensive Evaluation Committee; 5) the DMin Thesis Proposal Committee; and 6) the DMin Thesis Director; and 7) the DMin Thesis Examining Committee.
+The D.Min Program provides various kinds of learning and evaluation that are selfdirected, communal, interdisciplinary, and integrative in nature.
+These experiences aim to help students achieve a high level of competence in their practice of ministry and to equip them to propose and carry out the D.Min Thesis.
+The components of the D.Min program integral to achieving these goals include: 1) the Collaborative Learning Group (which is engaged both on-campus during the summer residential and online throughout the academic year); 2) an Individual Learning Plan (ILP); 3) a Ministry Base Group (MBG); 3) a College Advisor; 4) a Comprehensive Evaluation Committee; 5) the D.Min Thesis Proposal Committee; and 6) the D.Min Thesis Director; and 7) the D.Min Thesis Examining Committee.
 These components are operative in different phases of the program.